-Toward the end of World 1-1 in Nintendo's Super Mario Brothers, Mario must ascend a "half-pyramid" of blocks before leaping (if he wants to maximize his score) toward a flag pole.
+Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over two "half-pyramids" of blocks as he heads toward a flag pole.
 Below is a screenshot.

-Write, in a file called mario.c in your ~/Dropbox/pset1 directory, a program that recreates this half-pyramid using hashes (#) for blocks.
-However, to make things more interesting, first prompt the user for the half-pyramid's height, a non-negative integer no greater than 23.
-(The height of the half-pyramid pictured above happens to be 8.)
-If the user fails to provide a non-negative integer no greater than 23, you should re-prompt for the same again.
-Then, generate (with the help of printf and one or more loops) the desired half-pyramid.
-Take care to align the bottom-left corner of your half-pyramid with the left-hand edge of your terminal window, as in the sample output below, wherein underlined text represents some user's input.
+Write, in a file called mario.c in your ~/Dropbox/hacker1 directory, a program that recreates these half-pyramids using hashes (#) for blocks.
+However, to make things more interesting, first prompt the user for the half-pyramids' heights, a non-negative integer no greater than 23.
+(The height of the half-pyramids pictured above happens to be 4, the width of each half-pyramid 4, with an a gap of size 2 separating them.)
+Then, generate (with the help of printf and one or more loops) the desired half-pyramids.
+Take care to left-align the bottom-left corner of the left-hand half-pyramid, as in the sample output below, wherein boldfaced text represents some user's input.